 East Pool and Agar Mine: This page covers at the latter part of the mines life as East Pool and Agar Ltd. The year 1921 brought disaster for the mine, a large rockfall underground had caused flooding and destroyed both of the main winding shafts.
-In 1922 a shaft was proposed 250m away, by 1925 the Taylor’s Shaft Complex had been completed.
+In 1922 a shaft was proposed 250m away which was to be called Taylor’s Shaft.
+By 1925 the new Taylor’s Shaft Complex had been completed.
 This continued as the primary pumping and winding shaft for the mine until closure.

-Today the site is managed by the National Trust, the preserved 90″ Cornish Pumping Engine is the centrepiece.
+Today the site is managed by the National Trust, the preserved 90″ Cornish Pumping Engine is the centre piece.
 The engine was constructed in 1892 by Harvey’s and Co of Hayle and designed by Nicholas Trestrail a local engineer.
 Originally built for the Carn Brea mines it lay idle until East Pool and Agar brought the engine in 1924 and moved it to Taylor’s Shaft, this was the last time a Cornish Pump was installed in a mine in Cornwall.

 The shaft was named after M.T.Taylor who was the mine superintendent at the time, it was a three compartment measuring 20ft by 9ft, the final depth was 1,700ft.
 When East Pool and Agar closed in 1945 South Crofty Mine had to run the engine to keep their own workings dry, the engine worked until 28th September 1954 when electric pumps took over.

 East Pool and Agar Mine 1 – The first view from the main gate, it is a lovely Engine House.

 East Pool and Agar Mine 2 – An image looking towards the Pumping Engine House, to the right of the building stood the ore bins.
 In the foreground is a “Catcus Grab” which was used to sink a shaft.